pmellis/Legal_Analytics/Final_Project/Coding_Advocacy.md

 ![koontz](http://patellis.files.wordpress.com/2014/05/koontz.jpeg)

-These visualizations may be difficult to see and certainly convey a lot of information (speaking patterns, length of questions and exchanges, and are just plain fun to look at).
+These visualizations may be a bit overwhelming, but they do convey a lot of information (speaking patterns, length of questions and exchanges, and are just plain fun to look at).
+Note, Justice Thomas is not listed on any of the graphs as he has not asked a question in seven years, with [one minor exception](http://usnews.nbcnews.com/_news/2013/01/14/16510953-for-first-time-in-nearly-seven-years-justice-clarence-thomas-talks-during-court-arguments?lite).
+At first glance, does anything jump out?

 ####Beyond SCOTUS